Dynatrace/ace-box/user-skel/ansible/roles/dt-activegate/Readme.md

 # dt-activegate

-This currated role can be used to deploy Dynatrace Synthetic-enabled ActiveGate on the acebox.
+This currated role can be used to deploy Dynatrace Synthetic-enabled ActiveGate on the ACE-Box.

+For the details, please check this link: https://www.dynatrace.com/support/help/how-to-use-dynatrace/synthetic-monitoring/private-synthetic-locations/create-a-private-synthetic-location

 ## Using the role